metablaster/WindowsFirewallRuleset/docs/Remote.md

 If `New-PSDrive` fails with "The network path was not found" try restarting `fdphost` service on both computers or reboot both computers.\
-Alternatively, creating a new remote share and connecting to it instead of default `C$` can help.
+Alternatively, creating a new remote share and authenticating to it instead of default `C$` can help.

 [Table of Contents](#table-of-contents)